 Amiloride gets excreted unchanged while triamterene undergoes extensive metabolism in the liver.
 Oral amiloride dosing should optimally be with food to avoid gastrointestinal upset.

 Amiloride has a boxed warning for hyperkalemia, either alone or even when combined with hydrochlorothiazide.
 Hyperkalemia might be fatal, especially in people with diabetes, elderly patients, and patients with renal impairment.
-Hyperkalemia tends to occur in patients not receiving concomitant kaliuretic diuretic.
+Hyperkalemia tends to occur in patients not receiving a concomitant kaliuretic diuretic.
 When amiloride is used concomitantly with thiazides, the risk of hyperkalemia drops to 1 to 2%.

 Other adverse effects include: